tariqkhemili-git/password-generator/README.md

 # 🔐 Password Generator

-A sleek, modern password generator that creates secure, cryptographically-random passwords with extensive customization options.
+A sleek, modern password generator that creates secure, cryptographically-random passwords with extensive customisation options.
 Built with vanilla JavaScript, HTML, and CSS - no frameworks or dependencies required.

 ## ✨ Features

 ### 🎯 Core Features

-- **Customizable Length**: Generate passwords from 1 to 128 characters
+- **Customisable Length**: Generate passwords from 12 to 128 characters (minimum 12 for security)
 - **Character Type Options**: Toggle symbols, uppercase, lowercase, and numbers independently
 - **Multiple Passwords**: Generate 4 unique passwords simultaneously
 - **One-Click Copy**: Click any password field to copy to clipboard instantly